Travelers Auto Insurance Reviews, Coverage Options, and Ratings for 2020

 - IntelliDrive® program: If you live in an eligible state, you can enroll in Travelers' telematics program, an app that tracks and evaluates your driving habits for 90 days.
 You can enjoy an introductory discount just for enrolling.
 Once the program is over, you can save up to 20% if the program determines that you're a safe driver.
 However, keep in the mind that depending on the state you reside in, if the program deems you to be a risky driver, you might actually see your premium increase.

 Is Travelers car insurance right for you?

-Rest assured, Travelers Insurance will cover your bases (and then some) when it comes to car insurance.
-Along with standard collision and comprehensive coverage options, some of the company's coverage add-ons conveniently bundle multiple benefits.
+Rest assured, Travelers Insurance will cover your bases (and then some) when it comes to auto insurance.
+Along with standard comprehensive and collision coverage options, some of the company's coverage add-ons conveniently bundle multiple benefits.
 Letting you choose from several levels of coverage, like accident forgiveness and roadside assistance, may be especially appealing depending on your driving habits and lifestyle.
 For instance, Travelers' Premier Roadside Assistance® might be very useful for peace of mind if you're frequently road-tripping or driving long distances.

-For the most part, the discounts available by Travelers are quite standard against competing insurance companies like Allstate, GEICO, and State Farm, but they also feature some unique ways to save some money, like discounts for bundling auto coverage with your homeowners policy and owning a hybrid vehicle.
+For the most part, the policy discounts available by Travelers are quite standard against competing insurance companies like Allstate, GEICO, and State Farm, but they also feature some unique ways to save some money, like discounts for bundling auto coverage with your homeowners policy and owning a hybrid vehicle.
 Financial strength and overall customer satisfaction also remain higher than average car insurance companies.

-However, the most foolproof way to save on car insurance is to shop around as much as possible, and The Zebra can help you find car insurance reviews and compare insurance quotes from multiple insurance companies for your new policy.
+However, the most foolproof way to save on car insurance is to shop around as much as possible.
+The Zebra can help you find car insurance reviews and compare insurance quotes from multiple auto insurance companies as you search for your new policy.
 See just how much you can save by entering your ZIP code below.